stealthcopter/AndroidNetworkTools/readme.md

     });
 ```

 Note: If we do have to fall back to using TCP port 7 (the java way) to detect devices we will find significantly less than with the native ping binary.
-If this is an issue you could consider adding a ping binary to your application or device so that it is always avaliable.
+If this is an issue you could consider adding a ping binary to your application or device so that it is always available.

 ### Port Scanning